August 12, 2020

 I love working from home, but it does have its own challenges in terms of staying on track.
-Here are some tools (or methods) I use that might also be useful to you, if you also work from home.
+Here are some of the methods I use that might also be useful to you, if you work from home.

 - Next steps lists